Chinese fugitive caught in Benguet house linked to Harry Roque

 Ong may be the next most hunted after Guo.
 Ong, who is now in Singapore according to the BI, is an owner of a POGO called Xinsheng which preceded Lucky South.
 For Lucky South, Ong appears in some Philippine Amusement and Gaming Corporation (Pagcor) documents as having transacted for them.

-It was also Ong who got Roque as a lawyer to Whirlwind Corporation, the real estate firm that leased its Porac compound to Lucky South.
-Roque maintains he is a lawyer only for Whirlwind, and not for the Lucky South POGO even though an organizational chart names him as legal representative.
+It was also Ong who got Roque as a lawyer for Whirlwind Corporation, the real estate firm that leased its Porac compound to Lucky South.
+Roque maintained he is a lawyer only for Whirlwind, and not for the Lucky South POGO even though an organizational chart names him as legal representative.

 Ong, Cunanan and Roque